 Add the chickpeas straight from the can (drained and rinsed), or roast them to make crispy gluten-free croutons.

-Skip the olive oil for roasting the chickpeas, and use a squeeze of lemon juice instead.
+Skip the olive oil for roasting the chickpeas, and use coconut aminos or a squeeze of lemon juice instead.
 Or add the chickpeas without roasting.
-Purchase oil-free hummus or make your own.
+Purchase oil-free hummus or use one of my antioxidant-rich hummus recipes.

 👩🏽🍳 Made This Recipe?

-Share your Easy Arugula Chickpea Quinoa Salad creation with me on Instagram.
+Share your Main Dish Salad with Hummus Dressing creation with me on Instagram.
 It makes my day to see you recreate my recipes.

 I would love it if you would ⭐️ rate this recipe and leave a comment.
 Thank you in advance.